 Berkley was award the AVCA Thirty Under Award after guiding the 2013 the Golden Eagles to a 17-14 record, a plus-12 turn around, including a 7-7 record in Conference USA play.
 Sophomore Quinci Hayward earned second team all-conference honors for the first time since 2011.

-For the past three seasons, she was an assistant and her duties included on the court coaching, recruiting, scouting, assistance in practice planning, fundraising, travel, camp coordinator and various administrative duties.
+Prior to taking the interim position, she was an assistant coach for three seasons and her duties included on the court coaching, recruiting, scouting, assistance in practice planning, fundraising, travel, camp coordinator and various administrative duties.

 As a player, Berkley walked on as a freshman and earned a scholarship in 2005.
 She finished third on the team in service aces in 2006 and 2007.
 She has coached at various clinics and camps throughout the state and has coached club volleyball for Capital Volleyball Club.

 Berkley attended Washington Park High School in Racine, Wis., where she played volleyball, basketball, and soccer.
 She was a four-year letterwinner in volleyball and soccer, while earning two letters in basketball.